Bastardkb/bastardkb.github.io/help/troubleshooting.md

 ## One or more keys don't work

 A single key not working, which has neighbors that work, is most often caused by either a faulty switch, or diode to column discontinuity.

+There are a number of steps you can try, starting with the most simple.

+### Bad solder joint

+If the switch or diode are not soldered properly, this can cause the switch press to not register.
-First try to reflow the solder on diode and switch, otherwise it can often be fixed with a [bodge wire][Bodge wire].
+Try to reflow the solder on diode and switch.

+### Discontinuity

+If the reflow does not work, let's check if the key presses register.

+You can do so either by:

+- turning the board on and bridge the diode's cathode to the right switch leg
+- checking that connection with a multimeter

-You can either try measuring those with a multimeter, or turn the board on and bridge the diode's cathode to the right switch leg.
-If that produces a keypress, you can narrow it down further by bridging from the cathode to the switch leg (diode to switch discontinuity), and, separately, between the two switch legs (faulty switch).
+If that produces a keypress, you can narrow it down further by bridging from the cathode to the switch leg (**diode to switch discontinuity**), and, separately, between the two switch legs (**faulty switch**).

 To find out exactly where which diode is connected to which switch leg, please consult the [diagnosing a broken trace](./diagnose_broken_trace.html#inspect-the-schematics) guide.

+If it's a faulty switch - you can replace the switch.
+If it's a discontinuity, you can [bodge wire][Bodge wire] it.

 ## One or more rows or columns don't work